gersonfreire/telegram_framework_bolt/src/examples/README.md

 ## Examples

-In folder ` src\examples` there is a couple of examples which is under construction like this framework, but the `host_watch_bot.py `sample is becoming interesting and there is a complete explaining of usage in this document here: [usage of host_watch_bot](src\examples\README.md)
+In folder ` src\examples` there is a couple of examples which is under construction like this framework, but the `host_watch_bot.py `sample is becoming interesting.

+This bot provides a powerful way to monitor hosts and manage various tasks through Telegram.
+Make sure to familiarize yourself with the commands and their usage to get the most out of your experience!

+For further assistance, refer to the [bot usage guide](src/examples/bot_usage.md) for more detailed information about the bot's features and setup.

 ## Contributing